TriangulumDesire/ImprovedItemInfo/README.md

 * Knockback.
 * Mana usage.
 * Ammo type/category.
+* Projectile velocity.
+* Projectile velocity multiplier.
 * Clicks to activate click effect (if Clicker Class is installed).

 ## Examples.
 | Without III (no modifiers) | With III (no modifiers) | Without III (with modifier) | With III (with modifiers) |